Varun Arora

 High-efficiency communicator, planner, and coalition builder

-I am really meticulous with communication and planning (leaning towards over-communication).
-I am highly disciplined at tracking milestones, designing program curriculum, and managing cohort operations.
 I thrive in complex, high-volume environments that overwhelm most, ensuring nothing falls through the cracks.
 My comfort in new social settings, strong listening skills, sense of humor, and understanding of diverse stakeholder goals makes me best suited for coalition and partnership building.

 ♟️